hslayers/hslayers-ng/projects/hslayers-server/README.md

 ### Proxy

 Used to proxify requests made from the map client applications.
+In case a request to GeoNames API comes, the proxy adds an API key to it.
 Following env variables can be set:

-`PROXY_PORT=8085` - (optional, default port 8085) specify port on which the service will run
+`PROXY_PORT=8085` - (optional, default port 8085) specify port on which the service will run `HS_GEONAMES_API_KEY=*****` - (optional) GeoNames API key that will be used to authorize the GN request

 ### Share